redstrate/LauncherTweaks/README.md

 ### Logging Proxy

-You can use the `winmm_proxy` config option to sniff the non-web browser traffic from the launcher.
+You can use the `winhttp_proxy` config option to sniff the non-web browser traffic from the launcher.
 You need a HTTP proxy capable of logging of course, I personally use [mitmproxy](https://mitmproxy.org).

 ## Credits